About the PA Program

-- To recruit and admit highly qualified applicants from diverse backgrounds.
+- Recruit and admit highly qualified applicants from diverse backgrounds.

 - Attract and graduate students who exhibit a servant’s heart.

 - Maintain a level of first-time PANCE pass rates at or above the national average.

 - Graduates seeking employment as a PA maintain a 95% employment rate at six months of graduation.

 Student Learning Outcomes